+Premium Paid (

-Sect JC Class 6-Transportation Design: applies transportation pieces such as Brio in which youth design a transportation system (road, railroad).
+026 JC 00006 Transportation Design : applies transportation pieces such as Brio in which youth design a transportation system (road, railroad).
 Drawings are to be hand drawn.
 Judging criteria: presentation labeled with name of exhibitor and title of project to include schematic of system drawn to scale, roads, railroads and bridges clearly labeled or identified in the legend, seniors to use 11 x 17 drawing paper, must have fully developed concept, clear details, completeness of system (no dead ends) and show creativity; legend that explains the meaning of symbols such as roads, railroad, bridge, water, vegetation, buildings; written explanation that explains the design and the purpose of the system, problems encountered and their solution and directions project could take in the future; and overall presentation, visual impact as prepared for display and attractiveness.
+1 st 2 nd 3rd

-3D PRINTING
+020 50000 3D PRINTING 2.00 2.00 1.00

-General Information: 3D printing uses plastic or other materials to build a 3 dimensional object from a digital design.
+3D PRINTING General Information: 3D printing uses plastic or other materials to build a 3 dimensional object from a digital design.
 You may use original designs or someone else's they have re-designed in a unique way.
 Youth must bring their finished object (we cannot print objects at the Fair).
 Exhibits will be judged based on the complexity of the design and shape.
 Must include the following: